tutorly/site/README.md

 - We are not allowed to remove the copyright credit from the footer.
 - We are not allowed to sell, resale, rent, and lease our template.
 - Colorlib will not provide any technical support for free HTML templates.

-# TODO
-- fix contact page so that it actually sends emails (github pages doesn't allow PHP so we should use javascript and open the user's default mail server)